Neo0698/info2/README.md

 **But how to do good post to help more people**
 To do a great post you need to know really basic html like the fonction like if you want to a great post on a instagram count you can do
-<pre class="brush: html line-numbers language-html"><code class="html tag start-tag">  """<a href="https://www.instagram.com/microcoder/">instagram microcoder</a>> a technologie instagram account that talks about new macbooks, new android phones, new iphone"""</code></pre>

 In this exemple i answer to obvious question that a user can ask, for exemple the exemple before answer the question -new macbook